We provide appliance repair services throughout the East Bay

 Payment Terms

-We are licensed, certified by the EPA, and insured by The Hartford Insurance Co.
+We are licensed and certified by the EPA and fully insured.
 We offer paperless invoicing and paper options per request.